AISH-m22/my_first_ros2_repo/README.md

 ## Overview

 `my_circle_pkg` is a ROS2 Kilted package that publishes `geometry_msgs/Twist` messages to move a turtle in a circle in `turtlesim`.
 It allows dynamic input for values of velocity and angular velocity which is used to measure radius and circumfirance of the circle.
+It has used std message type.
+The logic behind the code is normal mathmatical formula. radius = v/w.
 The project includes:

 - `circle_node`: ROS2 publisher node.